erbill/partner/docs/flower.md

-# Flower and Pot Making KIT
+# DIY Flower and Pot KIT

 Flower and Pot Kit brings the joy of art and nature straight into your space.
 This wholesome kit, featuring a wooden flower and pot, comes with vibrant watercolor paints and a brush.